 You may have applied for some travel rewards credit cards in the past and picked one out, excited about the possibility of earning miles, collecting points and getting discounts on car rental, hotels or tourist attractions only to forget about all of that once you began using the card.
 Sure, you've been busy, and you're crazy busy planning your vacation, but get on your credit card's website or give the customer service department a call, tell them what you're up to, and ask if there are any special deals, partnerships, perks or rewards programs you can take advantage of.

-Obviously, you want to be smart and not start researching student credit cards or rewards credit cards if your finances are shaky, and you don't want to ignore the other important components such as whether there is an annual fee that makes the rewards less rewarding..
-But you are about to go on a big vacation and spend a lot.
-If you can earn something back and thus reduce some of your travel costs, why not?
+Obviously, you want to be smart and not start researching student credit cards or rewards credit cards if your finances are shaky, and you don't want to ignore the other important components such as whether there is an annual fee that makes the rewards less rewarding.
+However, you are about to go on a big vacation and spend a lot, so if you can responsibly earn some rewards while doing so, why not?

-Call ahead and ask your hotel or rental car about hold amounts
+Call ahead and ask your hotel or rental car company about hold amounts

 This is getting to be less common than it used to be, but sometimes hotels and rental cars will put a hold on your credit card.
 In other words, let's say you're spending $1,000 for several nights at a hotel.
 Your hotel might put an extra $500 hold on your card.
 You'll likely end up paying for $1,000 when all is said and done, but that extra $500 may be "blocked," as they sometimes call it.
 It's money that the hotel is reserving in case you end up charging room service or destroying your room.